-INDICATORS: b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities;

-e. ensuring that the board's fiscal and resource management is in accordance with all statutory, regulatory and board f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; e. ensuring that the board's fiscal and resource management is in accordance with all statutory, regulatory and board requirements; f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and l. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.